big-tuwien/big-tuwien.github.io/content/publication/tuw-235993/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=235993&lang=2
-publication: 'Vortrag: IEEE Conference on Biomedical Engineering and Sciences (IECBES 2014), Miri, Malaysia; 08.12.2014 - 10.12.2014; in: "Proceedings of the Conference on Biomedical Engineering and Sciences", IEEE, (2014)'
+publication: 'Talk: IEEE Conference on Biomedical Engineering and Sciences (IECBES 2014), Miri, Malaysia; 12-08-2014 - 12-10-2014; in: "Proceedings of the Conference on Biomedical Engineering and Sciences", IEEE, (2014)'
 publication_types:
 - '1'